 By: Mike Ginsca

-Completely new for 2015, Lincoln has introduced a brand new crossover vehicle that is attempting to put a kink in the armour of the Audi Q5, BMW X3, and Mercedes-Benz GLK.
+Completely new for 2015, Lincoln has introduced a brand new crossover vehicle that is attempting to put a kink in the armor of the Audi Q5, BMW X3, and Mercedes-Benz GLK.
 But can the new kid on the block take on the established Germans’ quality and prestige?
 Read on.

 Performance – In the past, Lincoln vehicles were basically just re-badged Ford vehicles with some leather and a higher price tag.
 This new Lincoln MKC shares a few of its parts with the Ford Escape but for the most part it is a brand new vehicle.
 One of the few components that it shares is the Ecoboost engine.
 This particular model is equipped with the 2.0L turbocharged inline-4 that produces 240hp and 270 lb-ft of torque and is capable of delivering 12.4L/100km in a city and 9.0L/100km on a highway.
 Those figures are within the same range as its German rivals and in some cases, even better.
 Like the Ford Escape, the 2.0L engine provides good amount of power throughout and it is enough to satisfy most people’s needs.
 However if you’re wanting for more, there is a 2.3L engine option that bumps up the power figures to 285hp and 305 lb-ft of torque and again, those figures are within the same range as the 6-cylinder counterparts that the Germans offer.
 Both engines are mated to a 6-speed automatic transmission and Ford’s own intelligent all-wheel-drive system with torque vectoring technology.
 Without getting into too much boring details, torque vectoring is a system that sends more power to the outside wheel during cornering to help the vehicle turn more and reduce understeer.